milsaware/wordled/README.md

 **Play online**

-Wordled can now be played online at [wordled.online](https://wordled.online)
+Wordled can also be played online at [wordled.online](https://wordled.online)

 **Languages used**